nauthera/cobra-oauth2/README.md

 # Cobra-OAuth2

 Go module that simplifies the integration of OAuth2 authorization flow and token storage into a [Cobra CLI](https://github.com/spf13/cobra).
-This library provides prebuilt commands for handling login and token management, making it easy to integrate secure authentication into your CLI applications.
+This library provides prebuilt commands for handling login, logout and token management, making it easy to integrate secure authentication into your CLI applications.

 ![Demo](./demo.gif)